Modular curves $X_0(N)$ of density degree $5$: Introduction

 \begin{thm}[{Harris, Silverman: \cite[Corollary 3]{HarrisSilverman91}}] Let $K$ be a number field, and let $C/K$ be a curve of genus at least $2$.
 Assume that $C$ is neither hyperelliptic nor bielliptic.
 Then the set of quadratic points on $C/K$ is finite. \end{thm}

 \begin{definition}\cite[Page 1]{KV2025} Let $C$ be a curve defined over a number field $K$.
 The {\it density degree set} $\delta(C/K)$ is the set of integers $d$ for which the collection of closed points of degree $d$ on $C$ is infinite.

-The {\it density degree}\footnote{In previous versions of \cite{KV2025}, the density degree was called \textit{the arithmetic degree of irrationality} $\textup{a.irr}_K C$.} $\min(\delta(C/K))$ is the smallest integer $d\geq1$ such that $C$ has infinitely many closed points of degree $d$ over $K$, i.e.
+The {\it minimum density degree}\footnote{In previous versions of \cite{KV2025}, the minimum density degree was called \textit{the arithmetic degree of irrationality} $\textup{a.irr}_K C$.} $\min(\delta(C/K))$ is the smallest integer $d\geq1$ such that $C$ has infinitely many closed points of degree $d$ over $K$, or equivalently: